 Although the majority of members live in the UK, over 40 countries have been represented in the membership list.
 The quarterly magazine “Continental Railway Journal” was published for over 50 years until 2013 and proved invaluable as an information source to members worldwide.
 The magazine has now been merged with Locomotives International a commercially produced publication with broadly similar subject matter.
 Although no longer published, issue 173 in Spring 2013 being the last, backnumbers are still available and provide a valuable historical record of foreign railway developments over the last 50 years.
 The Circle has also published a number of books on overseas railways and sells a selection of books from other publishers.

 Another useful facility is a Groups.io Newsgroup to give members advance notice of railtours etc.

 Spurred on by the 2020 Corona Lurgy Lockdown a CRC Facebook group has been established to enable members to maintain contact by posting and exchanging pictures which may be of interest to the group.
 This in no way replaces the long standing newsgroup but is much more focussed on images which in quantity are awkward to circulate as newsgroup attachments.
 Posts are placed on a server and members may access all or any that interest them.

-This is proving highly successful and there are already more than 150 participants
+This is proving highly successful and there are already nearly 200 participants